-Rheumatoid arthritis is a chronic inflammatory disease that affects the joints.
-It is a lifelong disease, with periods of remission and flares.
+Rheumatoid arthritis (RA) is a chronic inflammatory disease that affects the joints.
+It is a lifelong disease, with periods of remission and RA flares.
 Helping you understand what a flare is and how you can both prevent and treat them are key to limiting the effects of this disease.

-How to Prevent a RA Flare
+How to Prevent RA Flares

 An important element in preventing flares is to know the signs of an oncoming flare.
 Keeping a journal to record what the early signs of a flare are, what symptoms you experience and how long the flare lasts will help you better manage your disease in the future.

-Manage Your Stress
+2. Manage Your Stress

 Psychological stress can be a trigger for RA flares.
 An increase in everyday stress can lead to an exacerbation of your disease.
 Stress management can include meditation, yoga and seeing a therapist.
 There is also an increased risk of flares in rheumatoid arthritis patients with depression and anxiety.

-Get Your Rest
+3. Get Your Rest

-Getting immunized for flu and pneumonia can prevent you from getting sick, and it can prevent you from getting an infection (both can act as triggers for RA flares).
+Getting immunized for the flu and pneumonia can prevent you from getting sick, and it can prevent you from getting an infection (both can act as triggers for RA flares).

-Avoid Pollutants and Other Triggers
+5. Avoid Pollutants and Other Triggers

 Smoking not only increases your chances of getting RA, but it can also make your symptoms worse.
 Smoking has been identified as one of the biggest environmental risk factors for RA.

-Take Your Medications
+7. Take Your Medication

 Continue with disease-modifying drugs and the possible addition of steroids, NSAIDs or acetaminophen to help manage inflammation and pain of a flare.
 Remain adherent to your prescribed disease-modifying drugs, as how adherent patients are with their medications is associated with the risk of disease flares.

-How to Treat a RA Flare
+How to Treat RA Flares

 Despite your best efforts, flares can still happen.
 The goal of treatment is to decrease inflammation and prevent joint damage.
 When you do have a flare, home remedies can help to lessen your symptoms.
 These can include the use of hot or cold packs to decrease your pain, stiffness and swelling.

 Eating a healthy diet, including one that has inflammation-fighting foods in it, has been shown to make RA symptoms better in nearly 25% of patients.
-Foods that have been shown to decrease inflammation include fruits and vegetables, fish rich in omega-3 fatty acids, and whole grains.
+Foods that have been shown to decrease inflammation include fruits and vegetables, fish rich in omega-3 fatty acids and whole grains.